nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Sort tasks `sort `

-Sorts tasks in the task list in ascending/descending order:
+Sort tasks in the task list in ascending/descending order:

   - by deadline (either a specific deadline or a time range for the deadline)
   - by progress